 Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination 4, notably “Ensuring access to innovative, sustainable and high-quality healthcare”.
 It will complement the co-fund action launched under the call “Partnerships in Health (2023) (HORIZON-HLTH-2023-CARE-08)” by allowing new partners to join the EU Partnership on Personalised Medicine in order to perform additional activities.
+Partners from Countries recently Associated to Horizon Europe from 2024 onwards (2024 included) are particularly welcome.
 To that end, proposals under this topic should aim for delivering results that are directed, tailored towards and contributing to all of the following expected outcomes:

-European countries and regions, along with international partners, are engaged in enhanced collaborative research efforts for the development of innovative personalised medicine approaches regarding prevention, diagnosis and treatment;
+- European countries and regions, along with international partners, are engaged in enhanced collaborative research efforts for the development of innovative personalised medicine approaches regarding prevention, diagnosis and treatment;

-Healthcare authorities, policymakers and other stakeholders develop evidence-based strategies and policies for the uptake of personalised medicine in national or regional healthcare systems;
+- Healthcare authorities, policymakers and other stakeholders develop evidence-based strategies and policies for the uptake of personalised medicine in national or regional healthcare systems;

-Health industries, policymakers and other stakeholders have access to efficient measures and investments to allow swift transfer of research and innovation into market;
+- Health industries, policymakers and other stakeholders have access to efficient measures and investments to allow swift transfer of research and innovation into market;

-Health industries and other stakeholders can accelerate the uptake of personalised medicine through the adoption of innovative business models;
+- Health industries and other stakeholders can accelerate the uptake of personalised medicine through the adoption of innovative business models;

-Healthcare authorities, policymakers and other stakeholders use improved knowledge and understanding of the health and costs benefits of personalised medicine to optimise healthcare and make healthcare systems more sustainable;
+- Healthcare authorities, policymakers and other stakeholders use improved knowledge and understanding of the health and costs benefits of personalised medicine to optimise healthcare and make healthcare systems more sustainable;

-Healthcare providers and professionals improve health outcomes, prevent diseases and maintain population health through the implementation of personalised medicine;
+- Healthcare providers and professionals improve health outcomes, prevent diseases and maintain population health through the implementation of personalised medicine;

-Stronger and highly connected local/regional ecosystems of stakeholders, including innovators, are in place and facilitate the uptake of successful innovations in personalised medicine, thus improving healthcare outcomes and strengthening European competitiveness; Citizens, patients and healthcare professionals have a better knowledge of personalised medicine and are better involved in its implementation;
+- Stronger and highly connected local/regional ecosystems of stakeholders, including innovators, are in place and facilitate the uptake of successful innovations in personalised medicine, thus improving healthcare outcomes and strengthening European competitiveness; Citizens, patients and healthcare professionals have a better knowledge of personalised medicine and are better involved in its implementation;

-Stakeholders cooperate better and establish a network of national and regional knowledge hubs for personalised medicine.
+- Stakeholders cooperate better and establish a network of national and regional knowledge hubs for personalised medicine.

 Scope: This call targets an action under Article 24(2) HE Regulation aiming to add additional activities to existing grant agreements, together with additional partners that would deliver on those activities.
-The existing action, the European Partnership on Personalised Medicine (EP PerMed) can only reasonably be enhanced and enlarged on the basis of the existing consortium, which was awarded the grant pursuant to the call “Partnerships in Health (2023) HORIZON-HLTH-2023-CARE-08”.
+The existing action, the European Partnership on Personalised Medicine (EP PerMed) can only reasonably be enhanced and enlarged on the basis of the existing consortium, which was awarded the grant pursuant to the call “Partnerships in Health (2022) HORIZON-HLTH-2022-CARE-08”.
 This consortium was involved in the associated H2020 actions, submitted the proposal which resulted in the identification of the partnership in the strategic planning, and it is otherwise obvious that the co-funded framework established could not simply be replaced without significant disruption given the top-quality, long-term expertise and wide coverage of the beneficiaries comprising this consortium.

-The additional activities to be performed by applicants under this call topic will consists of the following:
+The additional activities to be performed by applicants under this call topic will consists of several of the following:

-Organisation of activities or tools according to their expertise and interests, e.g.
+Organisation of activities or tools according to their expertise and interests, e.g.:

-PM Innovation related activities and tools, business and entrepreneur relations and support, case studies and guides;
+Personalised Medicine (PM) Innovation related activities and tools, business and entrepreneur relations and support, case studies and guides,

-PM public health and social care, people’s engagement, activities to support health system’s ability to turn scientific discoveries into new or improved treatments and services, support the scientific community to tackle complex health and social care challenges, international outreach;
+PM public health and social care, people’s engagement, activities to support health system’s ability to turn scientific discoveries into new or improved treatments and services, support the scientific community to tackle complex health and social care challenges, international outreach,

-PM and diversity, underrepresented populations, gender aspects, health data and knowledge mobilisation activities, PM and rare diseases;
+PM and diversity, underrepresented populations, gender aspects, health data and knowledge mobilisation activities, PM and rare diseases,

 PM related genomics, expert and societal exchange on genomics, opportunities by genomics for innovations and economic growth.